github4mathews/Adapt.Presentation/README.md

 ## Adapt.Presentation
-A library of common Xamarin Forms controls and code that the Xamarin Forms team have not included in their core libraries.
+A library of common Xamarin Forms controls and code that the Xamarin Forms team has not included in their core libraries.

 ## Includes